 Being physically active and staying fit and healthy will help you to get the most out of life, whatever your age.
-In this article, the team from South Eastern Sydney Local Health District’s ‘Stepping On’ falls prevention program take us through five steps for exercise at home.
+In this article, the falls prevention experts from the Healthy and Active Ageing Team, Health Promotion Service SESLHD take us through five steps for exercise at home.

 Adults aged 60-plus should be active every day in as many ways as possible, doing a range of physical activities that incorporate fitness, strength, balance and flexibility.